 Remote editing is more viable than ever, but it still has its limitations.
 Gathering footage, particularly on short notice or for an unforeseen amount of time away from work, requires a significant amount of foresight and planning.
 The file sizes are likely too unwieldy for online transfer, and getting footage from one editor to another would nearly halt the post-production workflow.
 The good news is that there are options that are already compatible with EVO right now.

 Say goodbye to projects as you know them.
 Premiere Pro is entering a new, more feature-friendly era of collaboration.
-At this year’s Sundance Film Festival, Adobe announced a new update coming soon to Premiere Pro.
+At this year’s Sundance Film Festival, Adobe announced a new update coming soon (edit: it’s now available!) to Premiere Pro.
 And it’s sure to change the way teams use Premiere on large, multi-user projects like episodic television and feature films.
 It’s called “Productions,” and it’s not-so-much a new feature as it is a reimagining of the way a Premiere “project” is structured.
 Productions are a new way to manage projects, share assets, and keep everything organized when you’re collaborating with a team.
 Adobe is taking aim at Hollywood workflows, which shouldn’t come as a surprise to people who have been following Adobe’s rapid expansion into the TV and Film market.
 A growing number of Hollywood editors and up-and-coming filmmakers alike have been embracing Premiere Pro for a number of years.

 The highly anticipated Mac Pro and the latest version of Apple’s MacBook Pro (Nov.
 2019) are shipping with macOS Catalina, and it’s causing issues for some pro video users.
 With two new Apple devices shipping with macOS Catalina, thousands of users are upgrading their existing systems, and thousands more are wondering if they should make the leap.
 If you’re undecided about whether or not you should upgrade, or you’ve already ordered the latest Mac Pro tower or MacBook Pro, here’s what you need to know.